apoorvasinha183/video_subtitle_generator/README.md

 # Video Subtitle Generator

-A simple, real‑time video automated subtitle generator using pre‑trained ASR (Whisper) and FastAPI.
+A simple, real‑time video automated subtitle generator using pre‑trained ASR (Whisper) and FastAPI.It also supports translation using MarianMT by HuggingFace.

 ## Features